 How To Easily Install Presets

-Although you can create your own presets, and use the ones that Lightroom provides, from time to time you might want to purchase presets or use free ones that you find on the internet.
-For example, I'm giving you 3 "one click" Lightroom presets, just by clicking on the image below!
+Although you can create your own presets, and use the ones that Lightroom provides, from time to time you might want to purchase presets or use free ones that you find on the internet. ( For example, I'm giving you 3 "one click" Lightroom presets along with my Lightroom Starter Kit!)

 How to take action:

 Why not spend a little time practising with presets?
 Download my three "go-to" presets to test out how to install them, and how they work on your image.
 These are great for beginners in particular since they have been designed to be super easy to tweak because they leave the basic panel alone.
 This way you can just use those sliders to easily adjust them, even if you don't really know what you are doing yet.

 Here's the three presets you can download and what they look like on the first SOOC (straight out of camera) image.

 I hope you found this tutorial on Lightroom Presets helpful, and you can see how these can save you time editing.
 Oh, and enjoy the free presets!

 Are you ready to get the most of out Lightroom?